LuisPFlores/EntraSuite_POCreator/README.md

 Replace the paths and credentials with your actual values.
 ## Step 5: Restart Claude Desktop
 Close and reopen Claude Desktop completely.

+# Try asking me:

+Private Access Operations:

+"List all private access applications"
+"Create a new Quick Access app for our internal CRM at crm.company.local" "Assign the Sales team group to the CRM application" "Show me all private access connectors"

+Combined Operations:

+"Create a forwarding profile for private access"
+"Set up a private access app for our internal SharePoint server at sharepoint.internal.company.com on port 443" "Assign users admin@camilcotena01.onmicrosoft.com and name@tenant.onmicrosoft.com to the internal app"

+Access Reviews:

+"Create an access review for the IT Department group with a 14-day duration" "List all active access reviews"
+"Show me the decisions from the latest access review"

+Entitlement Management:

+"List all access packages in our tenant"
+"Create a new catalog called 'Sales Resources'" "Request access to the 'SharePoint Sales' package for user name@tenant.onmicrosoft.com"

+Privileged Identity Management (PIM):

+"List all privileged roles available"
+"Show me the role assignments for name@tenant.onmicrosoft.com" "Create an eligible assignment for Global Administrator role" "Activate the Security Administrator role with justification 'Security incident investigation'"

+Lifecycle Workflows:

+"List all lifecycle workflows"
+"Create a new joiner workflow for onboarding"
+"Run the onboarding workflow for the new user name@tenant.onmicrosoft.com"